zaid646/agent-fortress/README.md

 **agentic** LLM systems, with built-in **observability**.

 Use it to :
-(1) find out how an LLM application actually behaves under attack, (2) harden it behind a composable, layered firewall, and (3) prove the result with numbers — attack success rate, block rate, false-positive rate and latency overhead — surfaced on live Grafana dashboards and committed as evidence.
+1. Find out how an LLM application actually behaves under attack,
+2. Harden it behind a composable, layered firewall, and
+3. Prove the result with numbers — attack success rate, block rate, false-positive rate and latency overhead — surfaced on live Grafana dashboards and committed as evidence.

 ```
 ┌────────────┐   HTTP /probe  ┌───────────────────┐